djradon/public-notes/blogs.carpe-noctem.2024-09-27-introducing-carpe-noctem.md

 You can say anything about anything with these triples.
 When they're backed by commonly understood conceptualizations (which are called [[ontologies|t.km.ontology]] and also expressed using triples), they are an elegant means of representing and sharing knowledge.

 To borrow from [[user.gavin-mendel-gleason]], the vision of the Semantic Web is distributed, interoperable, and well-defined data.
-It's a solution, in his words, to "literally the most central problem for the current and near-future human economy," i.e., how to make our data, knowledge and ideas accessible and understandable to each other and our computers.
+It's a solution, in his words, to “literally the most central problem for the current and near-future human economy,” i.e., how to make our data, knowledge and ideas accessible and understandable to each other and our computers.

 The Semantic Web has had its best success in the fields of [[bioinformatics|t.km.bioinformatics]] and medecine.
 It's also used in [[library science|t.library-science]], healthcare, financial services, and e-commerce.